JakubPawinski/gitcode-solutions/README.md

 ### 🌟 Summary

-Congratulations on earning your "First Blood" milestone with a flawless 100% success rate!
-Your clean JavaScript solutions and solid grasp of arrays and hash tables set a strong foundation.
-By expanding into medium challenges and diversifying topics, you’ll turn this promising start into sustained growth.
-Keep the momentum going—you’re on the right path!
+Congrats on your first milestone!
+A perfect success rate, fast execution, and solid fundamentals set a strong foundation.
+With a bit more variety and consistency, you’re well on your way to becoming a versatile JavaScript algorithmist.

 ---

-**Generated by [GitCode.dev](https://gitcode.dev)** | Last updated: 2026-03-09 19:12:39 UTC
+**Generated by [GitCode.dev](https://gitcode.dev)** | Last updated: 2026-03-10 11:08:20 UTC

 <sub>
-🔥 Current Streak: 1 days |
+🔥 Current Streak: 2 days |
 ✅ Problems Solved: 1 |
 🎯 Success Rate: 100%
 </sub>